 Oh hi, that’s me.

 If you have a natural ability for spotting misspellings and grammatical errors, learning how to make money from home as a freelance proofreader could be a great option for you.
-To help you get started, Caitlyn Pyle of Proofread Anywhere put together a comprehensive course that teaches the theory and practice of proofreading.
-She has students earning extra income to pay off their debt, leave their day jobs, and more.
+To help you get started, we’ve put together an A-Z course that teachers you how to become a proofreader, step-by-step.

 If you want to make some quick cash from home, take a quick look around your house and see what you can sell.
 I know there’s gotta be something, from clothes, furniture, collectibles, old electronics, etc.

 Technology has made selling stuff online even easier and safer with apps like:

 Find even more places to sell your stuff online at 21 Apps To Sell Your Stuff Online (and How To Avoid Getting Ripped Off).